Month: May 2022

 A skill set that sits at the core of financial therapy.

-And, fortunately, Dr. Kristy Archuleta is the foremost authority on briding the gap between financial therapy skills and financial planning.
+And, fortunately, Dr. Kristy Archuleta is the foremost authority on bridging the gap between financial therapy skills and financial planning.

 • The “No Advice” rule she teaches for every first meeting